4 Harvest Recipes for Celebrating Mabon

 - Add the apple slices several at a time to the bowl or bag and coat them in the spices.
 Lay the slices onto a lightly oiled baking tray (or use baking paper) and repeat until you have coated all the apple slices in spices.

-- Bake the apples for 2-3 hours, turning them every hour.
+- Bake the apples for 2 to 3 hours, turning them every hour.
 The apple crisps are ready when they snap when bent.

 Butternut Squash and Tomato Soup (Gluten Free and Vegan)